deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 - Nodes might break more easily while running due to unexpected inputs.
 While well designed nodes should internally check and deal with such situations, we might face larger amount of bugs due to our failure at noticing the lack of checks at review time.

-- The entire system work on the assumption that nodes are well behaving and "polite" to other nodes, for example not touching their parameters unless necessary, etc. Malicious or otherwise "rude" nodes can wreak havoc in `Pipeline`s very easily by messing with other node's parameters and inputs.
+- The entire system work on the assumption that nodes are well behaving and "polite" to other nodes, for example not touching their parameters unless necessary, etc. Malicious or otherwise "rude" nodes can wreak havoc in `Pipeline`s by messing with other node's parameters.

+## Known limitations

+- **Reusability of nodes across Pipelines in REST API.** Currently, REST API are designed in such a way that a separate worker is spawned for each pipeline deployed.
+That makes sharing node instances across them a non-starter.
+However, we believe this specific limitation can be adressed by a different approach to the problem, like splitting pipelines in a way that shared nodes are stored in a dedicated sub-pipeline and so on.
+We postpone addressing this problem when it arises, as we don't consider it blocking and workarounds can be found.

 # Adoption strategy